COVID-19 Announcements And Closings

 For questions, email email@example.com.

-Ocean Pines’ outdoor and indoor pools are open, with new procedures in place to comply with state and federal safety guidelines related to the COVID-19 pandemic.
+Ocean Pines' indoor Sports Core Pool is open, with procedures in place to comply with state and federal safety guidelines related to the COVID-19 pandemic.

 Pool procedures will continue to follow the governor’s mandate to limit capacity and adhere to social distancing and sanitization measures.